cloudedbats/cloudedbats_wurb_2020/README.md

 ## Run the detector

-**Note: Again - work in progress - only a few parts have been implemented so far.**

 - Connect the ultrasonic microphone to the detector (can also be done after startup).
 - Connect USB memory stick(s) (optional, or can be done after startup).
 - Start the Raspberry Pi.
 It will start automatically when power is added.